NaveenChandraAdhikari/JavaQuestions/README.md

 ```

 ![OutputStream need fileouputStream](./Ser.png)
+**NOTE:private and final field allowed during serialization/desiralisation and transient and static are not allowed they are ignored**

 ## Deserialization
  - Deserialization is precisely the opposite of serialization.With deserialization you start with a bytestream and recreate the object  you previously serialized in its original state.However you must have the definition of the object(you have to explicitly pass the class when recreating object) to successfully re-create it